 I think it bothered me so much because looking at it, I felt like a hypocrite.
 I’m that person who seriously gets a pit in my stomach and whose blood pressure rises any time I’m trying to talk to someone and their head is buried in a device.
 Or whenever I am out and see people who could be enjoying an experience so much more if they weren’t hunched over and typing the entire time.
 It begged the question, “how often do I do this?”

 Our phones have become a constant source of entertainment for us, filling every second of our time with some type of stimulation.
 I know you know the feeling.
 Any minute there is a lag in conversation or you start feeling bored with what you’re currently doing, you pick up that phone and start checking for the little red dots and bells and flags.
 Scrolling the feed to see if there is anything interesting to read to fill that brief empty space in your time.

-Or how about when you forget your phone for a day?
+Ever forget your phone for a day?
 If that’s not an eye-opener I don’t know what is.
-Next time you do, try counting the amount of times you reach for it and it’s not there.
-Talk about a phantom limb sensation.
+Next time try counting the amount of times you reach for it and it’s not there.

 OK, enough of that.
 This is not an anti-social media or anti-technology rant.
 I like my Facebook and Pinterest and my news articles and checking my little red dots and bells, and while it’s not healthy to feel like a slave to them, I do believe that there is a lot of good that these things have brought to our lives.